tyeen/BlockJump/README.md

 ### What is this
 I'm a beginner of Cocoa developing, and just started using Xcode recently.
-In my immature opinion, Xcode is lack of navigatiing skills.
+In my immature opinion, Xcode is lack of navigating skills.
-This plug-in let you jump between methods, or other items in the source editor.
+This plug-in lets you jump between methods, or other items in the source editor.

 ### How does it work
 A simple illumination: